Not Rated | | Drama, Fantasy, Horror

 A corrupt young man somehow keeps his youthful beauty, but a special painting gradually reveals his inner ugliness to all.

-Years later, a friend of Hurd Hatfield's bought the Henrique Medina painting of young Dorian Gray that was used in the movie at the MGM auction, and gave it to Hatfield.
-On March 21, 2015 the portrait was put up for auction at Christie's in New York City (from the Collection of Robert Hatfield Ellsworth) with a pre-auction estimate of between five thousand and eight thousand dollars.
+Several years after this movie premiered, a friend of Hurd Hatfield's bought the Henrique Medina painting of young Dorian Gray that was used in this movie at an MGM auction, and gave it to Hatfield.
+On March 21, 2015, the portrait was put up for auction at Christie's in New York City (from the Collection of Robert Hatfield Ellsworth) with a pre-auction estimate of between five thousand and eight thousand dollars.
 It sold for one hundred forty-nine thousand dollars.

 Lord Henry Wotton:

 There's only one way to get rid of temptation, and that's to yield to it.

 Adrian's chalk sketch of Dorian Gray on the table changes from shot to shot.